- Home

 An inspection is required for all construction or work for which a permit is required and shall be subject to inspection by the building official/inspector and all such construction or work shall remain accessible and exposed for inspection purposes until approved by the building official/inspector.

 The person performing the work for inspection or the general contractor is responsible for scheduling and ensuring the work is ready for inspection.
 Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other ordinances of the jurisdiction.
-Inspections presuming to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.
-Depending upon the type of permit and work to be performed, you may establish an inspection at the time of permitting, or by calling the Inspections Department at 817-222-7730.
-The telephone is answered by the Permit Technician unless she/he is on another line, away from her/his desk, or assisting customer(s) at the counter.
-Voice mail messages may also be left after business hours.
+Inspections presume to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.

 Inspection fees are paid at the time of permitting and are included in the Building Permit fees, which are based on the dollar value of the construction being done.
-A reinspection fee may be assessed for each inspection or reinspection where the work the inspection was called for is not complete or when corrections were not made.
-Reinspection fees are $75.

-- Why does the air conditioning unit need to be secured to the concrete pad?
+Why does the air conditioning unit need to be secured to the concrete pad?

-IRC M1307.2
+- IRC M1307.2

-Only on new construction.
+- Only on new construction

 - Accessory Building - Residential